EVs might cut your fuel bill substantially, but will they actually save you money in the long run?

 What is electric car depreciation like?
 Do EVs keep their value?

 Depreciation – the amount of value a car loses over time – is influenced by several factors beyond just what fuel it’s powered by.
-Electric cars suffer a lot of depreciation in a short period of time when they're new, before levelling out to a similar level to petrol and diesel cars over the next few years.
-That's excellent news for you as a used EV buyer – even on a car with less than 1,000 miles on the clock, you can save thousands of pounds versus the price that the manufacturer hopes you'll buy it new for.
+Electric cars tend to suffer faster depreciation in their first year when they're new, before levelling out to a similar level to petrol and diesel cars over the next few years.
+That's excellent news for used EV buyers – even on a car with less than 1,000 miles on the clock, you can save thousands of pounds versus the price that the manufacturer hopes you'll buy it new for.

 Make sure you check the guaranteed future value if you want to understand how much a car you’re looking at is expected to depreciate over time.